Kurt Herzog

-Kurt Herzog (27 March 1889, Quedlinburg – 8 May 1948) was a German general during World War II.
+Kurt Herzog (27 March 1889 – 8 May 1948) was a German general during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.
-A war criminal, Herzog surrendered to the Soviet troops in May 1945 and died in captivity on 8 May 1948.
+Herzog surrendered to the Soviet troops in May 1945 and died in captivity at a prisoner of war camp.

+Herzog was born in Quedlinburg in 1889 and entered the Royal Prussian Army in 1907.
+He served in World War I as an artillery officer, ending the war as an Hauptmann and the adjutant of an artillery regiment.
+He remained as a career officer in the peacetime Reichswehr, serving as the commander of artillery regiments from 1934 to 1939.
+During World War II, Herzog commanded the 291st Infantry Division (1940–1942) and the XXXVIII Army Corps (1942–1945).